SeichuKyudoWA/seichukyudowa.github.io/_includes/costs.md

 ## Costs
-We take payments through cash and Zelle.
+We take payments through cash and [Zelle](zellepay.com).
+Please send to our email when using zelle.

 - Each Class: $10 / hour
-- Annual Membership: $80 covering from June 1st, 2024 to June 1st, 2025
+- Membership: $100 / year
-- Bow Rental: $100 one time fee and $200 deposit.
-The deposit will be returned once you return the bow to us.
+- Bow Rental: $100 / year